Did Russians really penetrate Florida's election systems? Maybe

 At a, Aug.
 7 campaign event in Florida's capital, Nelson said Intelligence Committee leaders asked that he "let supervisors of elections in Florida know that Russians are inside our records."
 He added that Russian hackers "have already penetrated certain counties in the state and they now have free rein to move about."

-"Either Bill Nelson knows of crucial information the federal government is withholding from Florida election officials, or he is simply making things up," said Gov. Rick Scott, who is seeking to take Nelson's Senate seat, which he has held since 2001.
+"Either Bill Nelson knows of crucial information the federal government is withholding from Florida election officials, or he is simply making things up," said Scott, who is seeking to take Nelson's Senate seat, which the senator has held since 2001.

 But Scott, who as governor has a security clearance, has not actually disputed Nelson's assertion.
 His spokesman said the governor had not personally called anyone at the Department of Homeland Security to seek a classified briefing to get to the bottom of the matter.
 The governor's appointee to supervise elections in Florida, Secretary of State Ken Detzner, was reaching out to federal officials for clarity, spokesman McKinley Lewis told NBC News.